berndverhofstadt/homelab-docs/docs/Home-Automation/Smart-Grid-Automation.md

 ![Smart grid wiring schematic](../assets/schema-smart-grid-heatpump-proficad.png)

-> **Important**
+!!! warning "230 V smart‑grid inputs"
-> This page focuses on the **230 V Smart Grid Ready contacts variant** as used on my Atlantic Explorer v5.
-Many other heat pumps use **potential-free (dry) contacts**; the principles are very similar, but the electrical wiring is different.
+	This page focuses on the **230 V Smart Grid Ready contacts variant** as used on my Atlantic Explorer v5.
+Many other heat pumps use **potential‑free (dry) contacts**; the principles are very similar, but the electrical wiring is different.
 Always check the documentation of your own device.

 ## What I have in this setup